-A variable is container for temporary job metadata.
-Each variable has a name (such as Number of Audio Channels) a type (such as Integer Number) and a default value, all of which are defined when the variable is created.
+Each variable has a name (such as Number of Audio Channels), a type (such as Integer Number), and a default value, all of which are defined when the variable is created.
 You can change variable values in a variety of ways.
 For example, a variable value can be changed in actions that are designed to use variables, such as the Analysis, Populate, Watch and Associate actions.
 Variable values can also be changed when adding a variable to an action in a workflow or when manually submitting a job.

 Variables are passed from action to action according to the action connections.
-When an action utilizes a given variable, all downstream actions that use variables can access the variable and its value.
+When an action create a given variable, all downstream actions that use variables can access the variable and its current value.